-What It Does: This exercise challenges your time under tension threshold because you’re adding more weight by letting your body hang.
+What they do: This exercise challenges your time under tension threshold because you’re adding more weight by letting your body hang.
 “Conditioning your forearms to support your own body weight for longer periods of time will build a greater resistance to fatigue,” explains Leija.

-How to Do It: Grab onto a pull-up bar and hang for as long as you can, up to 90 seconds.
+How to do them: Grab onto a pull-up bar and hang for as long as you can, up to 90 seconds.
 That’s one rep. Complete five reps, resting between sets to avoid fatigue.

-What It Does: For dynamic grip strength, fill a bucket with uncooked rice and use the resistance to train your hands and forearms.
+What they do: For dynamic grip strength, fill a bucket with uncooked rice and use the resistance to train your hands and forearms.
 “These exercises help strengthen the extensors of your forearms, which are difficult to condition and are often weak compared to the flexors of the forearms,” Leija says.

 #4.
 Towel Hangs

-What It Does: “Towel hangs are one of my favorite challenges,” Leija says.
+What they do: “Towel hangs are one of my favorite challenges,” Leija says.
 Compared to more traditional gym tools, towels are extremely difficult to hang onto for an extended period, he says.

-How to Do It: Hang a towel around a pull-up bar and grab onto both sides of the towel for as long as your grip allows.
+How to do them: Hang a towel around a pull-up bar and grab onto both sides of the towel for as long as your grip allows.
 That’s one rep. Complete five reps, resting between sets to avoid fatigue.

 #5.
 Rope Climbs

-What It Does: Rope climbs allow you to strengthen your grip while pulling your own body weight.
+What they do: Rope climbs allow you to strengthen your grip while pulling your own body weight.

-How to Do It: With a rope hanging overhead, start standing with hands gripping the rope at chest height.
+How to do them: With a rope hanging overhead, start standing with hands gripping the rope at chest height.
 Climb up using only your upper body, letting your legs hang.
 As you climb down the rope, bend at the knees, keeping your hips in line with your spine.
 That’s one rep. Do three sets of six reps.